jessicathrasher/yelp-search/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Refactoring TableView cells with similar elements
+1. Refactoring TableView cells that have similar or shared elements
-2. Debugging autolayout in cells
+2. Effects of adding custom views to TableView cells

 ## Video Walkthrough